manishjangid/tutorials/my_exercises/ipv6_examples/ioam/README.md

 Overview of IOAM can be found in  [**IOAM-Devnet**](https://github.com/ciscodevnet/IOAM)  page.
 The following IETF drafts detail the motivation and mechanism for recording operational information:

-    [**IOAM-ietf-requirements**] (https://tools.ietf.org/html/draft-brockners-inband-oam-requirements-03) - Describes motivation and usecases for IOAM
+    [**IOAM-ietf-requirements**](https://tools.ietf.org/html/draft-brockners-inband-oam-requirements-03) - Describes motivation and usecases for IOAM
-    [**IOAM-ietf-data**] (https://tools.ietf.org/html/draft-brockners-inband-oam-data-04)- Describes data records that can be collected using IOAM
+    [**IOAM-ietf-data**](https://tools.ietf.org/html/draft-brockners-inband-oam-data-04)- Describes data records that can be collected using IOAM
-    [**IOAM-ietf-transport**] (https://tools.ietf.org/html/draft-brockners-inband-oam-transport-03) - Lists out the transport protocols and mechanism to carry IOAM data records
+    [**IOAM-ietf-transport**](https://tools.ietf.org/html/draft-brockners-inband-oam-transport-03) - Lists out the transport protocols and mechanism to carry IOAM data records
-    [**IOAM-ietf-proof-of-transit**] (https://tools.ietf.org/html/draft-brockners-proof-of-transit-03) - Describes the idea of Proof of Transit (POT) and mechanisms to operationalize the idea
+    [**IOAM-ietf-proof-of-transit**](https://tools.ietf.org/html/draft-brockners-proof-of-transit-03) - Describes the idea of Proof of Transit (POT) and mechanisms to operationalize the idea

 Terminology